iraadit/template_cpp/doc/ci/line_limit.rst

 line_limit
 ==========

-.. note:: Requires an UNIX environment.
+.. note:: Requires a Unix-like environment.

 Used to enforce line limits for all files but code, since code it handled by ``clang-format``.
 The script provides options to exclude files and lines